Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 * Computer will shut down automatically.
 * Power on your computer.
 Booting process may take a while.
 * After boot, choose option number 9 to drop to Shell.
-* Retrieve information about your updated EC
+* Retrieve information about your updated EC.

   ```bash
   system76_ectool info